Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Fallam Battlemaster*†: A Fallam with the rare ability to enter a battle trance where they can shrug off pain and fight with instinctive precision.
 (LoaTI, p.
 34)

-Fantasy Adventurer*‡: An immigrant from a classic fantasy dimension, likely Palladium World or Golarion.
+Fantasy Adventurer*‡: An immigrant from a classic fantasy dimension like Palladium World or Golarion.
 This quick-n-dirty conversion turns any Savage Pathfinder Class into a MARS package.
 (See here.)

 Gizmoteer: Gadgeteers who blend psionics and weird science, able to interface with machines and minds, create psi-tech, and "super-charge" a machine's performance at the cost of damaging it afterward.
 (LoaTI, p.
 24)